How to Plan In Difficult Times

 I’ve been around a number of companies that start out on fire and begin their ascent toward success.
 They begin to hire engineers, testers, project managers, product managers, and salespeople.
 They move into new buildings with much larger space than what they had before and get the latest and greatest in technology.
 And then, without warning, the bottom falls out and layoffs begin to occur.
 Everything comes to a grinding halt as people assess their situation and try to figure out what to do next.

 Layoffs are miserable, especially when there are a lot of people that are affected.
-Whether it’s a huge corporation or a small company, how to project plan becomes challenging during these times.
-If your a new Project Manager an online project planning guide, project planning checklist or even a project plan sample, might help during uncertain times.
-Might help also to keep the following illustration in mind when faced with such a challenge …
+Whether it’s a huge corporation or a small company, planning becomes challenging during these times.
+It will also help to keep the following illustration in mind when faced with such a challenge.

 Why the Old ‘Toss the Rock into a Pond’ Analogy is Still Valid